AskiaADX/ADXUtil/readme.md

 * call git commit with the message 'message'
 * and then call git push

-If some problems happen (people changing the adc from the platform) you may fix it using the git command
+If some problems happen (people changing the adc from the platform) you may fix it by using the git command.

 #### List of possible error messages